-A number of changes to the Canada-Newfoundland and Labrador Student Financial Assistance Program came into effect for the 2015-16 academic year.
-These changes will impact the provincial portion of your funding leaving you with less debts.
-Review the information below to see how these changes will impact you.
+A number of changes to the Canada-Newfoundland and Labrador Student Financial Assistance Program came into effect for the 2016-17 academic year.
+These changes will impact both the federal and provincial portion of your funding.
+Review the information below to see how these changes may affect you.

 Adobe® Acrobat® Reader software can be used for viewing PDF documents.
 Download Acrobat® Reader for free .